Exercises 2.4 Exercises

 16.

-Let a and b be nonzero integers.
-If there exist integers r and s such that ar+bs=1, show that a and b are relatively prime.
+Let and be nonzero integers.
+If there exist integers and such that show that and are relatively prime.

 17. Fibonacci Numbers.